 Poultice.
 The crushed gotu kola leaves or gotu kola powder can be hydrated in warm water and used topically for treating skin ailments.

 Herbal Remedies & Supplements

 Ointment.
-This preparation can be applied over the skin to reduce irritation, and it is also used for cosmetic purposes.
+This preparation can be applied over the skin to reduce irritation.
+It is also used for cosmetic purposes.

 Tincture.
-30 - 60 drops of this concentrated preparation should be diluted in a glass of water and taken two to three times daily.
+Between 30 - 60 drops of this concentrated preparation can be diluted in a glass of water and taken two to three times daily.

 Capsules.
 This popular supplemental form provides a consistent dosage of gotu kola's active ingredients.